Cumulocity-IoT/apama-analytics-builder-block-sdk/README.md

 ## Disclaimer

 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While Software AG welcomes contributions, we cannot guarantee to include every contribution in the main project.

 ## Licensing